Aafrin-kashis/Project-demo/README.md

 # Project-demo
-This is my first Ripository
+This is my first Git Ripository.
+Author-Aafrin kashis